glynnie/SSH-ntfy/README.md

 ## 📦 What this script does

 - Creates a secure helper script in `/etc/pam.scripts` that sends ntfy alerts on SSH login and logout using `pam_exec`.
+- Just includes username, as use of IP addresses on the free [ntfy](https://ntfy.sh) is publically accessible.
 - Backs up your `/etc/pam.d/sshd` file before changing anything
 - Adds a `session optional pam_exec.so` line to `sshd`’s PAM config so the helper script runs automatically.
 - Prompts you for your **ntfy topic URL**, encouraging a long, random topic for privacy.